LieuweJ/tic-tac-dojo/NOTES.md

 - R: Use a type for the board, other than string

 🚧 WIP
+- Player can use a strategy called "Random"

 ⚠️ TODO
-- Player can use a strategy
 - Game asks players to move until tie or won.

 🅿️ PARKED